-Romania: ELCEN reorganisation and takeover21.
-August 2020. / SEE Energy News
+Romania: ELCEN reorganisation and takeover, SEE Energy News

 ELCEN is state-controlled electricity and heat producer which provides heat and hot water for the majority of households in Romania’s capital Bucharest.
 State-owned natural gas producer Romgaz is currently analyzing the possible takeover of ELCEN.